Connect with others who understand.

 Goosebumps at Unusual Times

-Many members experience goosebumps at unusual times, like when they are not cold at all.
-One posed a question: “Just curious if anyone else with MS has goosebumps all the time.
+Many members experience goosebumps at unusual times, like when they’re not cold at all.
+One posed the question: “Just curious if anyone else with MS has goosebumps all the time?
 It’s always like that, even when I’m not cold.”

-Another member reported experiencing frequent goosebumps, writing, “Oh, and I had the usual goosebumps.”
+Another member reported experiencing frequent goosebumps: “Oh, and I had the usual goosebumps.”

 For others, goosebumps indicate a flare-up or MS relapse.
 As one member explained, “Goosebumps were my first symptom for my first relapse.
 It came on suddenly.
 I would lean over or put a shirt on and have goosebumps on my flanks, arms, torso, and back.
 And then it hit my lower body, crept up my legs, and went to ice-cold feet 24/7.
 It lasted for two months.”